dsaulsb1/Fraud-Project/README.md

 Oversampling, Undersamling, ROC-AUC Curve, and the Learning Curve

-      1. To improve the recall score of the naive models, we employ oversampling and underampling and with these methods, we achieved recall scores greater than 90% for the undersampling method and recall scores greater than 85% for the oversampling method.
+      1. To improve the recall score of the naive models, we employ oversampling and underampling.
+      2. With these methods, we achieved recall scores greater than 90%, and 85% for the undersampling  and oversampling methods respectivelly.
-      2. While recall for random forest was highest at 95.9%, the classifier had a lower AUC value (91.5) than the logistic regression classifier with AUC of 92.1.
+      3. While recall for random forest was highest at 95.9%, the classifier had a lower AUC value (91.5) than the logistic regression classifier with AUC of 92.1.
-      3. Analysis of the learning curve show that the logistic regression had a good fit.
-Increasing our cross-validation folds may make the logistic regression have near perfect without overfitting.
+      4. Analysis of the learning curve show that the logistic regression had a generally good fit.

 #### Best Model
 To choose the best model, we may consider the following factors: